enthought/comtypes/docs/source/index.rst

 ``PumpEvents(timeout)``
     This functions runs for a certain time in a way that is required for COM to work correctly.
-In a single-theaded apartment it runs a windows message loop, in a multithreaded apparment it simply waits.
+In a single-threaded apartment it runs a windows message loop, in a multi-threaded apartment it simply waits.
 The ``timeout`` argument may be a floating point number to indicate a time of less than a second.